Silica Dust Medical & Wood Dust Medicals

 - Hardwood dust can cause cancer, particularly of the nose.

 - Settled dust contains the fine particles that are most likely to damage the lungs.

-As part of your health and safety processes Lloyd OH will conduct a Wood Dust Medical for your employees which will include:
+As part of your health and safety processes Lloyd Occupational Health will conduct a Wood Dust Medical for your employees which will include: